 - Financial Promotions must not contain false or misleading information.
 They must be easy to read (or hear) and use language which is not difficult to understand.
-All relevant information (including exclusions) must be included. - It should be clear whether the Financial Promotion is for a credit product, a hire product or both. - Vehicle imagery must match the vehicle description and cash price/monthly repayment.
+All relevant information (including exclusions) must be included. - Ensure you communicate in a way that consumers can understand.
+Under Consumer Duty, firms must ensure that all communications are clear, fair, and not misleading.
+This includes simplifying complex information and avoiding jargon. - It should be clear whether the Financial Promotion is for a credit product, a hire product or both.

+- Vehicle imagery must match the vehicle description and cash price/monthly repayment.
 High-specification/top-ofthe-range images cannot be used with lower-specification/entry-level figures. - The vehicle price must be the 'On-The-Road price' (OTR) and not the Suggested Retail Price/Recommended Retail Price (SRP/RRP).
-You should ensure all costs and charges are included such as road fund licence, first registration fees, etc.

-- Financial Promotions must not use images or video content that may appear to portray or condone dangerous, irresponsible or antisocial driving on a public highway. - Ensure that the vehicle description is factually correct and capable of substantiation (i.e. technical specification, external reports, etc.). - Don't make environmental claims which cannot be substantiated or be achieved by the average driver. - Do not emphasise benefits without giving a clear indication of restrictions and exclusions.
+You should ensure all costs and charges are included such as road fund licence, first registration fees, etc. - Financial Promotions must not use images or video content that may appear to portray or condone dangerous, irresponsible or antisocial driving on a public highway. - Ensure that the vehicle description is factually correct and capable of substantiation (i.e. technical specification, external reports, etc.). - Don't make environmental claims which cannot be substantiated or be achieved by the average driver.

+- If any green claims are made, ensure the full product life cycle is taken into account.
+Quotes such as 'zero tailpipe emissions' may be more accurate than 'zero emissions'. - Do not emphasise benefits without giving a clear indication of restrictions and exclusions.
 A balanced view of the product should be provided. - Include the minimum small print, typically status wording, product name, name and address of promoter. - You must make it clear if the vehicle has previously been used for business purposes (such as a company car or for a fleet).